redhat-developer/vscode-didact/README.md

 ## CSS Styling

-Currently we are using the CSS template suggested by the W3C, as provided [here at the Quackit.com site](https://www.quackit.com/css/css_template.cfm).
-We may be able to reuse some of the PatternFly approach, but that will require additional research.

-We do provide some additions that can be called using curly brackets in the Markdown text for styling...
+Currently we are using the CSS template from Bulma - https://bulma.io/ and provide some additions that can be called using curly brackets in the Markdown text for styling...

 * `{.didact}` - Changes the cursor for Didact-specific action links to a crosshair instead of a normal link pointer.
 (Would be great to do this automatically, but this works as a workaround in the short term.)
 * `{.imageRight}` - Useful for images we want to float right.